mzghofrane/LMS/README.md

 ﻿# LMS
-﻿# A library management system, run entirely by Odoo Framework
+﻿# A library management system, run entirely by Odoo Framework.